kartha01/IBMPartnerDemo/Data.md

 ## adding additional services.
 1. You have already set up the client environment.
 If not go have to the [first page](README.md) and execute these step under `Installing the client environment`  You will have logged into the OpenShift cluster, set the project to `zen` already built the encrypted route to the internal container repository.
 This is where all of your containers and helm charts will be stored.

 1. How do I get the installer?
 Good question.
 You work for an IBM Partner with Software Access Catalog subscription.
 Your IBM Cloud ID is listed in your companies PartnerWorld Profile.
-This provides access to [Software Access Catalog](https://www.ibm.com/partnerworld/program/benefits/software-access-catalog)
+This provides access to [Software Access Catalog](https://www.ibm.com/partnerworld/program/benefits/software-access-catalog)  **Note:** There is not a Windows install and the `.bin` file in PartnerWorld Software Access Catalog doesn't download properly on Mac.
+Make sure you have access to a Linux system to get the `.tar.gz` file.
 1. Access the catalog
 1. Log in using your IBM ID (linked to partnerWorld profile).
 1. Scroll to the bottom and click "I Agree"